Luciana Ferraz, AP

 - Member of NAMA—National Ayurvedic Medical Association

 - Certified International Health Coach (CIHC)—International Association for Health Coaches

 - Bachelor’s degree in Advertising—Rollins College

-Check out all of Luciana's events on her website.
+Check out all of Luciana's events.

 Luciana's Point of View